fruzsinaagocs/riccati/joss-paper/paper.md

 Highly oscillatory ordinary differential equations (ODEs) pose a computational challenge for standard solvers available in scientific computing libraries.
-These conventional methods are typically based on a polynomial approximation resulting in several timesteps per oscillation period, and hence runtimes scaling as $\mathcal{O}(\omega)$, with $\omega$ being the oscillation frequency.
-This can get prohibitively slow.
+These conventional methods are typically based on a polynomial approximation, resulting in there being several timesteps per oscillation period, which leads to runtimes scaling as $\mathcal{O}(\omega)$, with $\omega$ being the oscillation frequency.
+This can become prohibitively slow.

 The `riccati`
 (Python) package implements the efficient numerical method described in @ardc